All Saints' Church, South Elmham, Suffolk

 A wildflower-filled churchyard

 All Saints stands at the end of a lane behind the moated Church Farm.
 It has a charming round tower that is early Norman in origin.
 Also noteworthy are the massive early thirteenth-century font, medieval benches with animal-shaped ends and some attractive old glass.
-The Suffolk Wildlife Trust cares for the churchyard which abounds with wildflowers in the early summer.
+The Suffolk Wildlife Trust have advised on the management of the churchyard which abounds with wildflowers in the early summer.

 The church is half a mile down an unmade up bridle way.
 There may be rough grass across the churchyard. and there is a small step into the church itself.